mcguffin/wp-ordered-taxonomies/README.md

 To Do:
 ------
- - [ ] JS/Ajax: consider pagination.
+ - [ ] JS/Ajax: respect pagination.
 Start counting at the lowest order instead of `0`
- - [ ] Test with hierarchical taxonomies
+ - [ ] make sure it works with hierarchical taxonomies
  - [ ] wp-config.php constant
  - [ ] Frontend: Set default ordering of sorted taxonomies to `term_order`